 The wrist ligaments connect the eight small wrist (carpal) bones to one another and to the bones of the forearm and hand.
 There are two rows of carpal bones in the wrist-- the “proximal” and the “distal” rows.
 The proximal row of carpal bones connects the wrist to the bones of the forearm, called the ulna and the radius.
 The distal row of carpals attach to the long bones of the hand, known as the metacarpals.
 Working together, the carpals allow the hand a wide range of movement, such as waving up and down, or from side to side.

 A wrist ligament injury may also be referred to as a wrist sprain.
 However, not all wrist injuries are the same.
-Minor wrist sprains usually involve minor damage and do not require invasive treatments to treat.
+Minor wrist sprains usually involve minor damage, such as stretching of the ligament, and do not require invasive treatments to treat.
 A wrist sprain may be considered moderate if it results in partial tearing of the wrist ligament, presenting significant discomfort compared to a minor sprain.
 When a wrist injury results in an entirely torn ligament and a significant loss of wrist function, more serious treatment methods may be needed.

 When they are injured, usually due to a fall on an outstretched hand, any of the following symptoms may occur: